-The Sho-Rei-Shobu-Kan Budo Organization was founded on 1 October 1972 by Chief Instructor John Roseberry for the purpose of maintaining and teaching the art of Karate-do.
+The Sho-Rei-Shobu-Kan Budo Organization was founded on 1 October 1972 by John Roseberry Shihan for the purpose of maintaining and teaching the art of Karate-do.
 The Organization was expanded on 1 January 1994 to include all martial arts approved by the Organization.
 The name was changed from the Sho-Rei-Shobu-Kan Okinawan Goju-Ryu Organization to the Sho-Rei-Shobu-Kan Budo Organization.
 By drawing from the principles of his teachers Seikichi Toguchi, Robert Tann, Matsumoto–Sensei and others, Roseberry-Shihan organized and developed a system of teaching martial arts (budo) which has become the basis of SHO-REI-SHOBU-KAN.

 JOHN ROSEBERRY, SHIHAN